appearin/developer-pages/files/index.md

 were changed in the email sent out, also including the blog post.
 This causes the `iframe` tag to break.
 Replacing the quotation marks: `”` with `"` will resolve the issue.
 Using the embed code as written above will work as expected.

+__Is screen sharing supported?__
+Unfortunately, screen sharing is not supported in the embedded version.
+While users may still see screen sharing sessions if they are using a supported browser, they may not share their screen.
+This is due to limitations put on screen sharing by browser vendors due to security concerns.

 <h1 class="padding-please">Developer API - Advanced usage</h1>